javlik/XCompare/readme.md

 XCompare is a fast comparison tool for Excel tables.
-It can also extract relationships of both tables.
+It can also show relationships between both tables.

 Its main benefits and the purposes for which this tool was made are:
 - It can compare two structurally different (database like) Excel tables - with different headers, different order of columns and/or rows.